Equality objective 2018-22

-In January 2012 the Council published an analysis of local equality information.
-This has helped us to set equality objectives which the Council is required by law to publish.
-These objectives relate to groups of people at risk of disadvantage or discrimination because of their ‘protected characteristics’:
+The Council is required by law to publish a minimum of one equality objective every 4 years.
+Such objectives relate to groups of people at risk of disadvantage or discrimination because of their ‘protected characteristics’:

 - gender re-assignment

 Equality objectives help set the direction for the Council’s work up to 2022 to tackle issues around equality and are reviewed annually.

 Guidance published by the Equalities and Human Rights Commission says equalities objectives must be proportionate to the size of the authority and the capacity it has to carry them out.